-Our main activities in 2018/19 were aimed at relieving poverty and advancing education for the benefit of the public.
+Our main activities in 2019/20 were aimed at relieving poverty and advancing education for the benefit of the public.
 The projects are carefully chosen depending on the area and the community needs.
-At the moment our activities benefit over 4800 students from impoverished backgrounds in Birgunj, and Hetauda, 50 street children through the Children's Home project, and 25 children every day through our child helpline/day care centre project.
+At the moment our activities benefit over 4800 students from impoverished backgrounds in Birgunj, and Hetauda, approximately 50 street children through the Children's Home project, and 25 children every day through our child helpline/day care centre project.
 Soon we will be able to cover the whole of Province 2 thus benefiting a larger amount of street children.

-We have strengthened our Children's Home project in Nepal to provide shelter, food and education to street children and then to expand the project nationally.
-We opened a Day Care Centre and Child Helpline in Birgunj.
-At the beginning of 2018 we finished our transit home project for children affected by the earthquake and other children needing emergency shelter in Dhading Besi.
-We are still monitoring the progress of the children that were assisted by that project.
+We have strengthened our Children's Home project in Nepal to provide shelter, food and educat on to street children and then to expand the project nationally.
+We opened a Day Care Centre and a first ever in the area Child Helpline in Birgunj.
+We continue to support the all girls school in the village near Birgunj by the provision of a full time computer teacher.
+We have also been supporting the families affected by the coronavirus through our relief programme.
 All our charitable activities focus on delivering against these aims.